amceathron/homebridge-rpi-garage-door-opener/README.md

 * doorSwitchIdleTime (optional) - Minimum number of seconds between 2 presses of the garage door button.
 The default value is 0.5 seconds.
 If doorSwitchPressTime and doorSwitchIdleTime are set to 0.5 seconds and you tap open or close on your phone, the relay will be activated for 0.5 seconds and after that tapping on the phone will be ignored for another 0.5 seconds.
 * closedDoorSensorPin (required) - The physical GPIO pin that senses if the door is closed.
 * closedDoorSensorValue (optional) - 1 = ACTIVE_HIGH, 0 = ACTIVE_LOW.
 Defaults to 0 if not specified.
+* closedDoorResistor (optional) - 0 (default) = internal pull down and pull up resistors disabled, 1 = internal pull down resistor enabled, 2 = internal pull up resistor enabled.
+Use 0 if you have external resistor otherwise use 1 if your sensor is connected to 3.3V or use 2 if your sensor is connected to ground.
 * openDoorSensorPin (optional) - The physical GPIO pin that senses if the door is open.
 Do not specify if no sensor is present.
 * openDoorSensorValue (optional) - Omit line if you don't have an open sensor.
 1 = ACTIVE_HIGH, 0 = ACTIVE_LOW.
 Defaults to 0 if not specified.
+* openDoorResistor (optional) - 0 (default) = internal pull down and pull up resistors disabled, 1 = internal pull down resistor enabled, 2 = internal pull up resistor enabled.
+Use 0 if you have external resistor otherwise use 1 if your sensor is connected to 3.3V or use 2 if your sensor is connected to ground.
 * doorPollTime (optional) - Number of seconds to wait before polling door sensor pins to report if the door is open or closed.
 Defaults to 1 if not specified.
 * doorOpenTime (optional) - Number of seconds it takes your garage door to open or close (err on the side of being longer than it actually takes).
 Defaults to 15 if not specified.